Massachusetts has a long history of rebellion and individualism.

 The Mashpee Wampanoag tribe wants to build a $1 billion facility in Taunton.
 Resistance from residents is delaying the construction.
 At this point, it is still up in the air whether the tribe can proceed.
 The other tribe, the Aquinnah Wampanoag, resides on Martha’s Vineyard.
 They may have a better shot at approval from the court system, but nothing has been decided so far.

-For now, Massachusetts can look forward to the two confirmed mega-resorts underway in the state.
+For now, Massachusetts can look forward to the three current mega-resorts underway in the state.
 In general, things have not been so dire in Massachusetts because of the state’s relatively small land area and its proximity to casinos in other states.

 Residents and visitors to the state have two options in Rhode Island for slot play.
 There is the Twin River Casino in Lincoln and Newport Grand Casino in Newport.
 Beyond that, Bay Staters can also visit Connecticut’s Mohegan Sun in Uncasville or Foxwoods Casino in Mashantucket.
 All four of these casinos are fewer than two hours’ drive from most of Massachusetts.

-Below is information on Massachusetts’ lone casino (for the time being) and the four excellent nearby options.
+Below is information on Massachusetts casinos and the other excellent nearby options.

 |Property||Location||Number of Slots|